optiic/optiic/README.md

 You can use **Optiic** in a variety of ways that require no installation, such as `curl` in terminal/shell.
 See the **Use without installation** section below.

 ## Example output
-If you want to see how **Optiic** works, you can try a sample image such as `https://via.placeholder.com/468x60?text=Sample+text` which will result in an output like this:
+If you want to see how `optiic` works, you can try a sample image such as `https://via.placeholder.com/468x60?text=Sample+text` which will result in an output like this:
 ```js
 {
   text: "Sample text",